What is a Travel Document?

 How can I apply for a Travel Document?

 TRAVEL DOCUMENT SECTION Philippine Consulate General Suite 100 1001 1st ST SE Calgary Alberta, Canada T2G 5G3

 Following are the requirements:

-Payment of processing fee of CAD 43.50 through bank draft or money order payable to the PHILIPPINE CONSULATE GENERAL CALGARY (Note: Please use these exact words and do not abbreviate.
-Otherwise the bank will not accept your bank drank.
+- Payment of processing fee of CAD 43.50 through bank draft or money order payable to the PHILIPPINE CONSULATE GENERAL (Note: Please use these exact words and do not abbreviate.
+Otherwise the bank will not accept your bank draft.
 Personal cheques are not accepted.)

 How long is the validity of a Travel Document?

 The Travel Document is valid for only thirty (30) days from the date of issue.
 Thus, the date of travel to the Philippines must be within the 30-day validity of the TD.
 The TD is valid only for a one-way direct travel to the Philippines.

 - Processing of TD application may take three (3) business days upon receipt of the documents.
 Applicants are advised to take into consideration the postal delivery / mailing period, which is not within the control of the PCG.
 The PCG requests clients not to submit their applications hours before their flight or on the day of their flight to avoid travel delays.